farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

   pub meta: ContextMetaData,
 }
 ```
-`meta` is shared data through the compilation, for example, SourceMap of Swc.
-Plugins can also custom data and insert it into `meta.custom`.
+`meta` is shared data throughout the compilation, for example, SourceMap of Swc.
+Plugins can also add custom data and insert it into `meta.custom`.

-Other data structures like module_graph or resource_graph are constructed during the compilation lifecycle of the Farm core.
+Other data structures like `module_graph` or `resource_graph` are constructed during the compilation lifecycle of the Farm core.

-The details of each field of `CompilationContext` will be introduced in a separate RFC, for example, `ModuleGraph` and `ModuleGroupMap` are related to `partial bundling algorithm` and `CacheManager` is related to `cache system`.
+The details of each field of `CompilationContext` will be introduced in separate RFCs.
+For example, `ModuleGraph` and `ModuleGroupMap` are related to the `partial bundling algorithm`, and `CacheManager` is related to the `cache system`.

 ## 5. Compilation Flow And Plugin Hooks
-We divide the compilation flow into two stages(which we borrowed from rollup) - Build Stage and Generate Stage, and the compilation flow is all about hooks, see the graph below for details:
+We divide the compilation flow into two stages (borrowed from Rollup) - Build Stage and Generate Stage.
+The compilation flow is all about hooks.
+See the graph below for details:

 ![plugin-hooks](./resources/plugin-system.png)

-There three kinds of hooks (the same as rollup):
+There are three kinds of hooks (the same as Rollup):
-* `first`: The hooks execute in serial, and return immediately when a hook returns `non-null` value.
-(The `null` means `null` and undefined in js, `None` in rust).
+* `first`: The hooks execute in serial and return immediately when a hook returns a `non-null` value.
+(The `null` means `null` and undefined in JS, `None` in Rust).
-* `serial`: The hooks execute in serial, and every hook's result will pass to the next hook, using the last hook's result as final result.
+* `serial`: The hooks execute in serial, and every hook's result will pass to the next hook, using the last hook's result as the final result.
-* `parallel`: The hooks execute in parallel in a thread pool, and should be isolate.
+* `parallel`: The hooks execute in parallel in a thread pool and should be isolated.

 ### 5.1 Build Stage
-The goal of `Build Stage` is to build a `ModuleGraph`.
+The goal of the `Build Stage` is to build a `ModuleGraph`.

-Starting from the user configured compilation entry, resolving, loading, transforming and parsing the entry module, then analyze its dependencies and do the same operation for the dependencies again util all related modules handled.
+Starting from the user-configured compilation entry, resolving, loading, transforming, and parsing the entry module, then analyze its dependencies and do the same operation for the dependencies again until all related modules are handled.

-Each module's building flow as follow.
+Each module's building flow is as follows.
 ```txt
 ./index.html -> resolve -> load -> transform -> parse -> moduleParsed -> analyzeDeps ----> resolve deps recursively
 ```

-Each module will build in a separate thread in a thread pool, and after `analyzeDeps` we back to resolve again for each dependency.
+Each module will build in a separate thread in a thread pool, and after `analyzeDeps`, we return to resolve again for each dependency.

 #### 5.1.1 Resolve
-The resolve hook is charge of Resolving a module, return its id and related properties.
-See the hook definition, parameter and result below:
+The resolve hook is in charge of resolving a module, returning its ID and related properties.
+See the hook definition, parameter, and result below:

 * **`Hook Kind`**: `first`

 ```rust
 fn resolve(
   &self,